 When businesses structured as corporations serve as the beneficiary of a life insurance policy on its owner’s life, the insurance benefit that the company receives upon the death of the shareholder credits almost entirely to the company’s capital dividend account.
 The corporation then pays tax-free capital dividends to the deceased shareholder’s estate.
 This makes it very advantageous for corporations to take out life insurance on their shareholders, especially later in their lives.

 Extended Benefits Via Investment

 Small business owners often use this beneficial tax treatment, especially when other shareholders plan to continue those companies afterward and need to buy out the owners’ estates.
 Under the earlier rules, exempt insurance policies allowed insured persons to pay the premium in an accelerated manner and to pay amounts greater than the premiums into the policies.
 As a result, they could generate a tax-free return by using that extra cash in the policy for investment.
-Because taxation only occurred on this extra money after the insured person’s death and upon winding up the policy, this method offered a lucrative tax deferral.
+Because taxation only occurs on this extra money after the insured person’s death, and upon winding up the policy, this method offered a lucrative tax deferral.
 This worked much the same way as a registered retirement savings plan, but without the deduction for contributions.

 The 2017 Changes and Their Implications